 Support Pathways for Students

-UALR and the Arkansas Center for Data Sciences (ACDS) are working together to strengthen educational pathways for computer science and cybersecurity majors, and connect those students with employers throughout Arkansas to help them launch successful IT careers – while providing the talent that employers need to grow.
+UALR and Apprenticely are working together to strengthen educational pathways for computer science and cybersecurity majors, and connect those students with employers throughout Arkansas to help them launch successful IT careers – while providing the talent that employers need to grow.

 &